Jump to topic

 - Epoxy paints are available in one-part and two-part versions.
-Two-part epoxies offer many characteristics similar to the higher performance polyurethanes.
-They are durable and chemical resistant but offer limited UV protection compared to the linear polyurethanes.
+Two-part epoxies offer many characteristics similar to higher-performance polyurethanes.
+They are durable and chemical resistant but offer limited UV protection compared to linear polyurethanes.

 - Alkyd finishes—enamel, alkyd enamel, marine enamel, acrylic enamel, alkyd modified epoxy, traditional varnish, and spar varnish—offer ease of application, low cost, low toxicity, and easy availability.
 Their disadvantages are low UV resistance and low abrasion resistance.
 Make a test panel to ensure compatibility.

 - Latex paints are largely compatible with epoxy, and they do an adequate job of protecting the epoxy coating from UV degradation.